sdg 2 unveiling

 SDG #2: Zero Hunger

-GPA, GIANT and Philabundance are working together to debut the artwork of Philadelphia-based artist Branche Coverdale which highlights SDG 2: Zero Hunger.
+GPA, GIANT and Philabundance unveiled the artwork of Philadelphia-based artist Branche Coverdale which highlights SDG 2: Zero Hunger at the BUDD Building in West Philadelphia in late May 2024.

 Local Impact